-Visiting Undergraduate Students are subject to all academic and other regulations in the Handbook for Students, which you must consult before your arrival: https://handbook.college.harvard.edu/.
-Please note this resource (which is a PDF) is sometimes offline for brief periods during the summer as it is revised and updated before the start of term.
+Visiting Undergraduate Students are subject to all academic and other regulations in the Handbook for Students, which you must consult before your arrival: http://handbook.fas.harvard.edu/book/welcome.

 VUS are also subject to VUS-specific policies you will receive from Dudley and should keep for your reference.
 In cases where Handbook or other Harvard policies and VUS-specific policies differ, you should consult with the VUS program staff to determine which applies - usually the more conservative policy applies.